 There may be some reduction in the volume of your stools, which is normal after a decrease in food intake because you eat less fiber.
 This should not cause you severe problems.
 If difficulties do arise, check with your doctor.
 He or she may suggest you take a mild laxative and drink plenty of water for a while.
 Your needs will vary, but you should drink at least 6-8 glasses of water a day.

-LAP-BAND patients are outpatient.
 Gastric bypass and sleeve patients are typically two days in the hospital.

-The LAP-BAND procedure typically takes about an hour.
 Sleeve gastrectomy takes about an hour and a half.
 Gastric bypass typically takes 2-3 hours.
 The actual length of the operation depends on many different factors.

 On average, people lose between 50–75% of their excess weight at two years.
 The amount of weight you lose depends on your motivation, how well you adhere to the post-op diet and how much you exercise.
-Gastric bypass patients tend to lose weight much faster, than the band patient, and the sleeve patients lie somewhere in the middle.
+Gastric bypass patients tend to lose weight much faster, and the sleeve patients lie somewhere in the middle.
 All weight loss patients tend to reach the same level of average weight loss after 3-5 years.

 You will be prescribed a series of healing diets initially after surgery but after about 6-8 weeks you can eat normal foods, but you simply eat much less.
 You can go to restaurants, but you will typically order appetizers or eat a portion of an entrée and take the rest of it home.
 The only special diet after surgery is the first six weeks where you start with liquids and work up to soft solid food.
 Your dietitian will work with you on healthy eating, because if you do not change your nutrition patterns your weight will come back!

 Protein and vitamin deficiencies are a risk after any weight loss operation.
-LAP-BAND and sleeve patients have less risk of vitamin deficiencies than a bypass because there is no malabsorption, but since less food is taken in, vitamins are required lifelong.
+Sleeve patients have less risk of vitamin deficiencies than a bypass because there is no malabsorption, but since less food is taken in, vitamins are required lifelong.
 Chewable, dissolvable and liquid vitamins are easier for some patients.
 Our center recommends certain formulations of vitamins for each individual patient.
 Gastric bypass patients will need additional supplements for calcium, iron and B12.
 Surgery patients will have blood work drawn to check vitamin levels several times in the first year and then yearly.

 Laparoscopic or “minimally invasive” surgery is performed by making tiny incisions in the abdomen and using specialized instruments to accomplish surgery with less pain and quicker recovery.
 A small fiberoptic camera provides the image for the surgeon to operate.